raviparekh/webapp-error-handler/README.md

     }

-2) From there continue to register the flask app to the error handler:
+2) From there continue to register the application to the error handler:

     app = Flask(__name__)